 Disclosure: This post is sponsored by Wise Owl.
 All opinions, images and love of painting projects are 100% mine.

 I’m so excited about today’s post!
-I’ve been wanting to jump on the chalky paint trend for awhile, and guess what this month’s Create & Share Challenge is?
+I’ve been wanting to jump on the chalky paint trend for awhile, and guess what the theme is for this month’s Create & Share Challenge?

 Here’s my first chalk synthesis paint project:

 If you’re not familiar with the monthly Create & Share Challenge, Steph from Casa Watkins gather us all together once a month to each complete a similar project – with our own personal decor touches of course!

 I know everyone says using chalk synthesis paint is easy, and guess what?
 It is!

 This post contains affiliate links.
 This means if you click the link and buy something, I may receive a small percentage of sales at no extra cost to you.